How Lorentz boosts reshape relaxation spectra

 This means that, if a genuine separation of scales exists, density-frame hydrodynamics \cite{ArmasDensityFrame2020mpr,Basar:2024qxd,BhambureDensityFrame2024axa} is well defined up to infinite order in derivatives in every inertial frame\footnote{Density-frame hydrodynamics posits that, in any inertial frame (not necessarily comoving), the conserved fluxes $J_I^k$ admit an expansion in powers of \emph{spatial} derivatives of the conserved densities $J_I^0$.
 Equivalently, that the hydrodynamic eigenfrequencies $\omega$ can be expanded in powers of the spatial wavevector $k^j$.}.

-{\it \textbf{Convergence radius of boosted hydrodynamics --}} Consider a system admitting a single conserved current, $\partial_\mu J^\mu = 0$.
+{\it \textbf{Convergence radius of boosted hydrodynamics --}} Consider a kinetic description of a system admitting a single conserved current, $\partial_\mu J^\mu = 0$.
 Assume that its nonhydrodynamic spectrum is gapped in the rest frame, with slowest relaxation rate $a$.
-In a frame boosted with velocity $v$, the corresponding spectral gap is $a' \geq a(1-v)/\gamma$.
+In a frame boosted with velocity $v$, the corresponding spectral gap is $a' \geq a(1{-}v)/\gamma$.
 In that boosted frame, the unique hydrodynamic mode $\omega'(k')$ propagating along the $x$--direction solves

 where we work on a basis for which $\E^0 = 1$.
 Upon complexifying $k'$, this equation defines an eigenvalue problem for the perturbed family $\s(ik') \equiv \s + ik'\E^1$.
 Since both $\s$ and $\E^1$ are Hermitian (with $||\E^1||\leq 1$), and $0$ is a non-degenerate eigenvalue of $\s$, standard results from analytic perturbation theory apply \cite[\S II.3.5]{Kato_Perturbation_Theory}.
 In particular, there exists a unique, analytic hydrodynamic mode $\{ \omega'(k'), \Psi(k') \}$ in a neighborhood of $k'=0$, whose radius of convergence $R'$ satisfies the lower bound \cite{Kato1949_Perturbation_I}